 This allows one to use the flash in combination with shutter speeds faster than the camera's sync speed, which in current Pentax models is 1/180th of a second.
-At shutter speeds exceeding that, there's never actually any time when the entire sensor is exposed at once: there's just a fast-travelling slit between the front and rear shutters.
+At shutter speeds exceeding that, there's never actually any time when the entire sensor is exposed at once: there's just a fast-traveling slit between the front and rear shutters.
 HSS works by creating many very fast pulses rather than one bright flash, so the tradeoff is reduced power.
 This isn't necessary (in fact, quite the contrary) for freezing motion — for that, you need to look at the actual flash duration (which is generally much, much shorter than the shutter speed).

-The Pentax AF360FGZ and AF540FGZ can do this, as can the Metz 48 AF-1 and 58 AF-1 models and the Sigma Super variant.
-Sigma calls it FP flash (for focal plane) instead of HSS.
+The Pentax AF360FGZ and AF540FGZ can do this, as can the Metz 48 AF-1, 50 AF-1, and 58 AF-1/AF-2 models, the Sigma Super variants, and the Tumax DPT5 series.
+(Sigma calls it FP flash (for focal plane) instead of HSS.)

 The Metz 54 MZ-4i has the ability to do HSS with some systems, but not currently with Pentax and the SCA-3702 module.